The 5 Worst Calorie Bombs at the BBQArticle posted in: Diet & Nutrition

 Try this: Bring something fruity and summery

 There isn’t a quintessential cookout dessert, and that’s the problem: What’s there is kind of just there to be something sweet.
-It’s brownies wilting in the sun, cookies melting into each other, and if you’re on a diet, it’s not the kind of special, delicious treat that warrants a fall off the weight loss wagon.
+It’s calorie bombs like brownies wilting in the sun and cookies melting into each other.
+If you’re on a diet, it’s not the kind of special, delicious treat that warrants a fall off the weight loss wagon.
 Worst of all, it doesn’t use either of the things that make a barbecue food perfect: Using the grill or being a cool, refreshing treat to take the heat off.

-Solve both problems: Bring along some peaches and a container of light whipped topping.
+Solve both problems: Bring along some peaches and a container of light whipped topping to make some healthy grilled peaches!
 Cut them in half and remove the pits.
 When the grill is just about done being used for meat, put the peaches on, cut-side down, for about two minutes, until they start to soften and get cool-looking grill grate lines.

 Serve each half with a big dollop (about a tablespoon) of the whipped topping in the hole where the pit was.
 If it’s around, top with a sprinkle of cinnamon for a summery, hot-and-cool treat that’s really special—and can only be had in summer.